 - Endometriosis: this condition is when the tissue lining the uterus (endometrium) is also found outside of the uterus.

-- Lifestyle factors: such as smoking tobacco, being overweight or eating a high-fat diet.
+- Lifestyle factors: such as smoking, being overweight or eating a high-fat diet.

 - Hormonal factors: including early puberty (menstruating before 12) or late menopause (onset after 50).

 There is no early detection test, so all women need to be aware of the symptoms.